primap-community/primap2/README.rst

 KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-PRIMAP2 incorporates parts of xarray, which is available under the Apache License, Version 2.0 as well.
+PRIMAP2 incorporates parts of xarray and pint_xarray, which are available under the Apache License, Version 2.0 as well.
 The full text of the xarray copyright statement is included in the licenses directory.